AramK0/AramK0/README.md

 🔍 Into scripting, containers, and backend magic

-🧰 Projects powered by FastAPI, Linux, AWS, and love
+🧰 Projects powered by FastAPI, Linux, AWS

-📬 Reach me: [your email or LinkedIn link]
+📬 Reach me: aramk6827@gmail.com

 ⚙️ My Workflow Automates Me
 “Why do it manually if you can script it?”